sjparkinson/uncomplicated.systems/_posts/2018-05-24-kent-to-paris-by-bicycle.md

 11:19am, I think we might be calling it a day here.
 Everyone seems very settled.

 11:55am, just passed through Taverny, nature calls.
 All that water consumption seems to be working 😂.
-Chris has suggested expressos ☕.
+Chris has suggested expresso's ☕.
 There's also a virtual reality shop opposite, might be a while yet.

 1:50pm, made it 🇫🇷 🏁.